Ila-bura/zero-waste-life/README.md

 <p>Users land on this page after submitting their details in the Sign Up page.
 The thank you message sets the expectations regarding the content and frequency of the newsletter: users can expect to receive a new recipe and more tips and tricks on a monthly basis.</p>

 The last line informs the users that they will be soon redirected to the Home page.
 To learn how to implement this feature, I researched the topic online and followed the instructions found on [HubSpot](https://blog.hubspot.com/website/html-redirect).
+The page is set to refresh after a few seconds to give users the chance to read the confirmation message.

 ![Screenshot of the confirmation message](/assets/images/images-readme/confirmation-message.png)